Distant Echoes of the Milky Way's Last Major Merger: Introduction

 The HAC and VOD define a preferred spatial axis for GSE debris between $\approx 10-20$~kpc.
 One of the key predictions from \citetalias{Naidu2021} is a stellar stream of retrograde GSE stars beyond these distances, possessing a similar on-sky track to the Sagittarius stream, albeit moving in the opposite direction.
 This debris should also contain observable apocentric overdensities, with stars `echoing' back and forth between regions of pile-up on the sky.
 The prediction of debris beyond $\approx 50$~kpc is generic to simulations of this merger, with more radially anisotropic configurations producing larger fractions of distant debris \citep[e.g.,][]{Bignone2019,Elias2020}.

 At more than four times the distance from the GSE-associated VOD lies the \textit{outer} Virgo Overdensity (OVO; \citealt{Sesar2017a}), a hitherto mysterious structure discovered via RR Lyrae stars (RRL) at $\approx 80$~kpc.
-It is interesting to consider that this outer overdensity lies in one of two preferred octants for debris from the GSE merger, perhaps linking it to the extended outer streams predicted by simulations.
-However, disentangling and interpreting the OVO has thus far been challenging in the absence of kinematic information.
+It is interesting to consider that this outer overdensity lies in one of two preferred octants for debris from the GSE merger, perhaps linking it to the extended outer streams predicted by simulations. {Likewise, \cite{Carlin2012} used orbital information to associate the VOD to the southern Pisces Overdensity at $\approx 70$~kpc, another possible distant remnant of GSE \citep{Sesar2007,Kollmeier2009,Sesar2010a}. }

+However, disentangling and interpreting these structures has thus far been challenging in the absence of kinematic information.
 Although RRL have long been standard outer halo tracers due to their precise distances, at $80$~kpc they have typical \textit{Gaia} DR3 tangential (proper motion) velocity uncertainties $\sigma_\mathrm{v} \approx 300$~\kms{}.
 It is also challenging to measure radial velocities for RRL since they exhibit pulsation phase-dependent RV variations that need to be modelled.
 This makes them unsuitable to search for cold velocity substructures in the outer halo, motivating the need for more luminous tracers like red giant stars.

 Red giant branch (RGB) stars are luminous tracers with characteristic tangential velocity uncertainties $\sigma_\mathrm{v} \lesssim 30$~\kms{} at $80$~kpc, an order of magnitude improvement over RRL.
 This comes at the cost of distance accuracy, and their isochrone distances particularly depend on the assumed metallicity.
 The third data release from \textit{Gaia} has revolutionized this latter effort by releasing low-resolution ($R \approx 50-100$) `XP' prism spectra for $\gtrsim 200$~million stars brighter than $G \lesssim 17.6$ \citep{Montegriffo2022a,DeAngeli2022}.
 These spectra enable us to measure metallicities for red giant stars, deriving much more accurate distances than previously possible.
 This dataset enables us to, for the first time, comprehensively map the outer halo with 5D and --- for the subset with follow-up and literature radial velocities --- 6D kinematic information.